 I hope Doctors Without Borders, a group that has done incredible work providing life-saving care in the most difficult places on earth -- including to the many refugees the rest of the world has turned its back on.
 Alternately, I would be pretty happy to see the Nobel committee strip Aung San Suu Kyi of her prize for overseeing and denying a genocide, and award it instead to Wa Lone and Kyaw Soe Oo, two Reuters journalists who have been imprisoned in Myanmar for attempting to cover the murder of 10 men in Myanmar's Rakhine state.

 The United States Military.
 Why?
-Because the service members who comprise it -- through their courage and resolve -- continue to confront and defend against unprovoked aggressors around the globe.
+Because the service members who comprise it have -- through their courage and resolve -- continue to confront and defend against unprovoked aggressors around the globe.

 Nobel will highlight the great battle of our time -- the struggle to save democracy.
 The winner will be investigative journalists uncovering the corruption of authoritarian rulers who hypocritically claim they do it all for the people.
 Winners will be brave independent journalists from Russia, the Philippines, Hungary and Poland.